I Remember You (Skid Row song): In popular culture

-The song also appears in the episode of South Park called "Guitar Queer-O," where Stan Marsh visits Kyle Broflovski after having a fight.
+The song appears in the film adaptation of Rock of Ages, when Drew (Diego Boneta) and Sherrie (Julianne Hough) are in Tower Records at the beginning of the film.
+The song also appears in the episode of South Park called "Guitar Queer-O", where Stan Marsh visits Kyle Broflovski after having a fight.
 The fictional group Queens of Dogtown covered the song in the fourth season of Californication.

-The song appears in the film adaptation of Rock of Ages when Drew (Diego Boneta) and Sherrie (Julianne Hough) are in Tower Records at the beginning of the film.
+The song appears in the beginning of the 2025 film A Minecraft Movie, when we are introduced to Garrett "The Garbage Man" Garrison (Jason Momoa).